isomerpages/imh-predict/_about/Core Investigators/External Co Investigators.md

 <img style="width: 100%" height="auto" width="100%" alt="Prof John Chambers Profile Card" src="/images/Portraits/Profile Card Horizontal/Prof_John_Chambers.png">
 </div>
 <p><strong>Professor John Chambers </strong>is the Professor of Cardiovascular
-Epidemiology at LKC Medicine and the Chief Scientific Officer at PRECISE.
+Epidemiology at LKCMedicine and the Chief Scientific Officer at PRECISE.
 He has led several cohort studies and is currently the lead PI of HELIOS and the SG100K cohort.</p>
 <p></p>